tkenning/dev.na.bambora.com/source/docs/guides/3D_secure.md

 ## 1. Use our 2-Step process

-Use our RESTful Payments API to initiate the Payment and to complete the transaction request.
+Use our RESTful Merchant API to initiate the Payment and to complete the transaction request.
 In this standard integration, the VbV, SecureCode, and SafeKey process requires two transaction requests.

 In addition to this guide feel free to check out our REST API Demo implementation on GitHub here: